kianho/combine-rsgau/python-workshop-flyer/COMBINE-python-workshop-flyer.md

 Dr. Bernie Pope is a specialist programmer at the VLSCI, a high-performance computing (HPC) facility for life sciences research.
-He is also an Honorary Fellow and lecturer for _[COMP10001 Foundations in Computing](https://handbook.unimelb.edu.au/view/2013/COMP10001)_ in the Department of Computing and Information Systems at the University of Melbourne.
+He is also an Honorary Fellow and Lecturer for _[COMP10001 Foundations in Computing](https://handbook.unimelb.edu.au/view/2013/COMP10001)_ in the Department of Computing and Information Systems at the University of Melbourne.